 The principal or the most advantageous market must be accessible by the Company.
 The fair value of an asset or a liability is measured using the assumptions that market participants would use when pricing the asset or liability, assuming that market participants act in their economic best interest.
-A fair value measurement of a non-financial asset takes into account a market participant's ability to generate economic benefits by using the asset in for the year ended March 31, 2022 (All amounts in ₹ Crores, unless otherwise stated)

-its highest and best use or by selling it to another market participant that would use the asset in its highest and best use.
+A fair value measurement of a non-financial asset takes into account a market participant's ability to generate economic benefits by using the asset in its highest and best use or by selling it to another market participant that would use the asset in its highest and best use.
 The Company uses valuation techniques that are appropriate in the circumstances and for which sufficient data are available to measure fair value, maximising the use of relevant observable inputs and minimising the use of unobservable inputs.
 All assets and liabilities for which fair value is measured or disclosed in the financial statements are categorised within the fair value hierarchy, described as follows, based on the lowest level input that is significant to the fair value measurement as a whole:

-- Level 1 Quoted (unadjusted) market prices in active markets for identical assets or liabilities. - b) Level 2 Inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices). - Level 3 Inputs for the asset or liability that are not based on observable market data (unobservable inputs).
+- a) Level 1 Quoted (unadjusted) market prices in active markets for identical assets or liabilities. - b) Level 2 Inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices). - c) Level 3 Inputs for the asset or liability that are not based on observable market data (unobservable inputs).